Your search found these items:

 The command’s callback will be invoked as if the user had chosen it from the Extensions menu (or command palette).

 The first argument the command’s callback receives will be the current Workspace.
-Additional arguments provided to this method will be delivered to the command after this workspace argument.
+Additional arguments provided to this method will be delivered to the command after this workspace argument, assuming they are valid to be transferred to the command.

 This method returns a